A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Numerical studies

 \subsection{Run-time analysis}

-For the proposed inner approximation technique, the main burden is to explicitly compute for the impedance matrix $\pmb{Z}$, the inverse of the admittance matrix $\pmb{Y}\in \mathbb{C}^{N \times N}$.
-In our framework, matrix $\pmb{Z}$ may be computed only once unless the network topology changes.
-For a base operating point, the nominal matrix $\pmb{J}_\star$ and its inverse are constant; therefore, they can be reused while repeatedly generating the certificate \eqref{eq:ConditionInf}.
-A run-time analysis is performed to estimate the running time needed to generate a single certificate as the size of system, $N$, increases.
+To generate a solvability certificate \eqref{eq:ConditionInf}, the main burden is to explicitly compute for the matrix $\pmb{Z}_\s$ and $\pmb{J}_\s^{-1}$ that requires the inverse of the admittance matrix $\pmb{Y}$ and $\pmb{J}_\s$, respectively.
+In general, the computation effort involved in such inversion depends strongly on the properties of the network, and is hard to characterize a-priori, with empirical studies suggesting that the scaling is faster than $\mathcal{O}(n^2)$ \cite{alvarado1976computational}.
+Instead of discussing the theoretical complexity, here we only assess the computational efficiency of generating certificates under the assumption that the impedance matrix and the inverse of the Jacobian are given.
+The matrix $\pmb{Z}_\s$ needs to be computed only once unless the network topology changes, and for a base operating point, the nominal matrix $\pmb{J}_\star$ and its inverse is fixed.
+Consequently, such matrices can be reused while repeatedly generating the certificate \eqref{eq:ConditionInf}, for example, in the screening problem considered in section \ref{sec:fastscr}.
+Then, a run-time analysis is performed to estimate the running time needed to generate a single certificate as the system size, $N$, increases.
 In particular, for each test case, we repeatedly generate the same certificate and measure the corresponding elapse time.
-Empirical metrics recorded in Figure \ref{fig:complexity} shows that the time complexity is close to $O(N)$, implying that the run-time scales linearly with the system size.
+The codes are written in MATLAB and implemented in a regular laptop with a configuration of 2.8 GHz Intel Core i7 CPU and 16 GB Memory.
+The average elapsed time to generate a certificate for $4-$node, $22-$node, $69-$node, and $141-$node test feeders are $1.25\cdot10^{-4}\,s$, $2.10\cdot10^{-4}\,s$, $9.10\cdot10^{-4}\,s$, and $3.44\cdot10^{-3}\,s$, respectively.